Office of Inspector General (OIG), HHS.

 These elements are contained in previous guidances issued by the OIG.
 As with previously-issued guidances, this compliance program guidance represents the OIG's suggestions on how nursing facilities can best establish internal controls and prevent fraudulent activities.
 The contents of this guidance should not be viewed as mandatory or as an exclusive discussion of the advisable elements of a compliance program; the document is intended to present voluntary guidance to the industry and not represent binding standards for nursing facilities.

-Office of Inspector General's Compliance Program Guidance for Nursing Facilities Back to Top
+Office of Inspector General's Compliance Program Guidance for Nursing Facilities

 The Office of Inspector General (OIG) of the Department of Health and Human Services (DHHS) continues in its efforts to promote voluntarily implemented compliance programs for the health care industry.
-This compliance guidance is intended to assist nursing facilities develop and implement internal controls and procedures that promote adherence to applicable statutes and regulations of the Federal health care programs and private insurance program requirements.
+This compliance guidance is intended to assist nursing facilities develop and implement internal controls and procedures that promote adherence to applicable statutes and regulations of the Federal health care programs and private insurance Start Printed Page 14290program requirements.
 Compliance programs strengthen Government efforts to prevent and reduce fraud and abuse, as well as further the mission of all nursing facilities to provide quality care to their residents.